facebook/usort/docs/guide.rst

 1. Look for all import statements in the module
-2. Group these statements into "blocks" of sortable imports (See `Import Blocks`_ for details)
+2. Group these statements into "blocks" of sortable imports (See `Import Blocks`_)
+3. Split basic import statements within each block (See `Splitting`_)
-3. Reorder import statements within each block
+4. Reorder import statements within each block
-4. Merge sequential import statements from the same module (See `Merging`_ for details)
+5. Merge sequential import statements from the same module (See `Merging`_)
-5. Reorder imported names within each statement
+6. Reorder imported names within each statement
-6. Normalize whitespace between imports as needed
+7. Normalize whitespace between imports as needed

 When ordering imports within a block, µsort categorizes the imports by source into four major categories for imports, prioritized following common community